MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-311.md

 Please include your data sources and URLs
  -->

-As a procurement manager, use the report to:
+Procurement managers use the report to:

-* Monitor vendor performance - The report provides a complete view of vendors with the most transactions within a selected period.
-You can use this information to monitor vendor performance and identify any discrepancies in pricing or delivery timelines.
+* Monitor vendor performance.
+The report provides a complete view of vendors with the most transactions in a selected period.
+Use this information to monitor vendor performance and identify any discrepancies in pricing or delivery timelines.
-* Prioritize vendor payments - The report provides a quick overview of vendors with the largest balance and highest purchase volume.
-You can use this information to prioritize vendor payments and manage cash flow effectively.
+* Prioritize vendor payments.
+The report provides a quick overview of vendors with the largest balance and highest purchase volume.
+Use this information to prioritize vendor payments and manage cash flow effectively.

-As an accounts payable clerk, use the report to:
+Accounts payables specialists use the report to:

-* Manage vendor relationships - The report provides a comprehensive view of the vendors from which the company purchases the most.
-You can use this information to monitor and manage vendor relationships, ensure timely payments, and avoid any potential disputes with vendors.
+* Manage vendor relationships.
+The report provides a comprehensive view of the vendors from which the company purchases the most.
+Use this information to monitor and manage vendor relationships, ensure timely payments, and avoid potential disputes with vendors.

-As a controller, use the report to:
+Controllers use the report to:

-* Forecast cash flow - The report provides a quick overview of vendors with the largest balance and highest purchase volume.
-You can use this information to forecast cash flow, identify potential cashflow issues, and take necessary actions to avoid any disruptions in cash flow.
+* Forecast cash flow.
+The report provides a quick overview of vendors with the largest balance and highest purchase volume.
+Use this information to forecast cash flow, identify potential cashflow issues, and take action to avoid disruptions in cash flow.

 ## Try the report